 “A boy is out there!”
 Kate pointed.

-“The tides are strong here,” Lord Powis murmured forebodingly.
+“The tides are strong here,” Earl Powis murmured forebodingly.
 A man of about thirty years of age, impeccably attired in mourning dress due to the death of his father earlier that year, he gestured with one hand that they move on.
 “Perhaps we should afford the local people some privacy?”

 “I want to see what–

 A collective groan went up from the crowd.